Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Introduction

 \section{Introduction}

 In time-varying media, the temporal modulation of a material's properties lifts the usual constrains of passive systems by breaking fundamental symmetries such as continuous time translation \cite{Galiffi2022,PTCTut}.
 As a result, energy conservation no longer holds, enabling light amplification and frequency conversion.
 When temporal and spatial modulations are combined, additional constrains are lifted, and further wave manipulation can be achieved through frequency-momentum transitions \cite{IntBandTrans, IBTchip,FreqMomTransAcous}.
-In particular, periodic space-time modulations of the travelling-wave form $f(x,t) = f(x-c_gt)$, where $c_g$ corresponds to the modulation speed, have attracted significant attention since early studies \cite{OldTWref,CassedyTW1,CassedyTW2}.
-Such modulations introduce a linear-momentum bias that enables magnet-free non-reciprocity, manifested as asymmetric band gaps supporting unidirectional propagation \cite{TWMetasurf,ElasTW,FreqConvCaloz,NonRecPho,3DTWFilipa}, as well as synthetic Fresnel drag effects in the long-wavelength limit \cite{Fresnel}.
+In particular, periodic space-time modulations of the travelling-wave form $f(x,t) = f(x-c_gt)$, where $c_g$ corresponds to the modulation speed, have attracted significant attention since early studies \cite{OldTWref,CassedyTW1,CassedyTW2}. \super{Specifically, since the material itself is stationary, the grating speed can take any value up to infinity while respecting special relativity.
+As a result, two qualitatively distinct regimes emerge, determined by the modulation speed relative to the speed of light in the medium: a subluminal (space-like) regime characterized by conventional band gaps where momentum becomes a complex magnitude, and a superluminal (time-like) regime featuring momentum gaps where frequency is complex, known as $k$-gaps \cite{CassedyTW2,UnVelSTcrys}.
+Furthermore,} such modulations introduce a linear-momentum bias that enables magnet-free non-reciprocity, manifested as asymmetric band gaps supporting unidirectional propagation \cite{TWMetasurf,ElasTW,FreqConvCaloz,NonRecPho,3DTWFilipa}, as well as synthetic Fresnel drag effects in the long-wavelength limit \cite{Fresnel}.
 Interestingly, such spatiotemporal (ST) phenomena originate fundamentally from wave interference effects, allowing their experimental realization across diverse platforms: from mechanical waves in water \cite{WaterTimeRef,FloquetWater}, elastic \cite{LemoultSTInt,STPiezoelectric} and acoustic systems \cite{NonRecipSound,STAcousticMeta,AcousMetaSurf}, to electromagnetic (EM) waves spanning a wide range of frequencies in metasurfaces \cite{STMetaSurf}, transmission lines \cite{TempRefinTL,ExpTransLines} and ENZ materials \cite{TimeDiffENZ,STDiffENZ}.